connorjacobsen/iris/SPECIFICATION.md

 ```
 fn isFive(x) {
-  match x
+  match x with
   | 5 -> True
   | _ -> False
 }
 # val isFive :: Int -> Bool = <fn>
 ```

 Here, if `x` is `5` the function returns `True`, if it has any other value -- indicated by the use of `_` -- the function returns `False`. `_` is important in pattern matching, because matches must always be exhaustive.

 The compiler will throw an error if it catches a patten match which does not handle all possible cases, and the use of `_` is the simplest way to specify default behavior.
+Unfortunately, this is not *always* possible, but the compiler will throw an error if it can find a non-exhaustive match.
+This is possible for most of the built-in types.

 Pattern matching can also be used to destructure tuples: